MrLogiousBanana/Desktops_needs_a_Rething/README.md

 As in Windows today, right‑clicking an icon should provide a quick‑actions menu so the user can change app state without opening a window.

 The taskbar, meanwhile, is the territory of primary and secondary apps.
-Secondary apps can get richer actions via the context menu (as Windows Explorer does).
+Secondary apps can get richer actions via the context menu (as Windows Explorer does).<br><br>

 ### Fixing the notification system